Teacher Training in Sydney, Australia

 Course assessment, which is continuous and integrated, is based on classroom teaching practice and on written assignments.
 The certificate is awarded to candidates who satisfy all assessment criteria and complete all course requirements.

 An external assessor, who is appointed by Cambridge University, visits each course in order to observe practice teaching and to inspect candidates' portfolios of written work.
-Their role is to standardise grading, recommend final grades and monitor the courses.
+Their role is to standardize grading, recommend final grades and monitor the courses.
 The University of Cambridge awards final grades and issues Certificates to successful candidates.

 The full-time course is very intensive and requires total commitment.
 In addition to course hours you should allow between three to four hours each evening for lesson preparation and writing assignments and one weekend day would also be required.